Note on cohomology rings of spherical varieties and volume polynomial: Additivity of moment and string polytopes

 The following is an example of a spherical variety for which the additivity of the moment polytope fails.\footnote{This example as well as the additivity of the moment polytope for symmetric varieties was suggested to the author by M. Brion.} \begin{Ex} Let $G = \SL(2,\c)$ act on $X = \c\p^1 \times \c\p^1$ diagonally.
 This is a spherical variety.
 Let $V_n$ denote the irreducible representation of $G$ of dimension $n+1$ and let $v_n$ be a highest weight vector of $V_n$.
 The flag variety $G/B \cong \c\p^1$ embeds in $\p(V_n)$ via $gB \mapsto g\cdot v_n$.
 Let $L_n$ be the line bundle on $\c\p^1$ induced by this embedding.
 Then $L_n = \mathcal{O}(n)$.
 Let $\pi_1$ and $\pi_2$ denote the projection of $X$ on the first and second factors respectively.
 For non-negative integers $a$ and $b$ define

 It is a $G$-linearized line bundle on $X$ for the diagonal action of $G$.
 Let us compute the moment polytopes $\mu(X, L_{2,1})$, $\mu(X, L_{1,2})$ and $\mu(X, L_{3,3})$ to show that the latter is not the sum of the other two moment polytopes.
-Now
+One has

 From (\ref{moment-conv-hull}) we obtain that $\mu(X, L_{2,1})$ is the line segment $[1,3]$.
 Similarly $\mu(X, L_{1,2})$ is $[1,3]$.
 Finally

 and thus the moment polytope of $(X, L_{3,3})$ is the line segment $[0, 6]$.
 It is obvious that, regarded as $1$-dimensional polytopes, the Minkowski sum of $[1,3]$ with itself is not equal to $[0, 6]$. \end{Ex}